ppoiuy/spellcast-solver/README.md

 1. Fill in the text boxes with letters that correspond to the SpellCast game grid.
 2. Use the buttons located above each text box to change a tile's value.
 You can set it to DL (Double Letter), TL (Triple Letter), or 2x (Double Word).
 3. Adjust the slider to represent the gem number to calculate the number of swaps.
-   - Note: Avoid using 9+ gems with only 3 available swaps, as it may take more than 3 minutes to generate words.
+   - Note: Avoid using 9+ gems with only 3 available swaps, as it may take a few minutes to generate words.
 CPU intensive for 2+ swaps.
 4. Click the "Solve" button to generate a list of the best words sorted by their value.
    - Note: The same word may appear multiple times in the list, but each list element has different paths or swapped tiles.
 5. To view more details about a specific word, click on the word in the list on the right.